A VISIT TO THE CELLAR DOOR

-To accompany the brews, our new resident chef Dorothee Myer from WTF (Where's the food) offers a mouth watering menu for lunch and dinner.
-Carefully crafted to pair with our range of brews, the menu includes a range of tasty grub from antipasto plates, beef nachos, arancini balls with aioli, to pulled pork burger sliders and crispy chicken wings.
-Freshly cooked pizzas also feature on the menu including mozzarella & rosemary and a (very special) spicy portugese chicken pizza.
+To accompany the brews, our resident chef Dorothee Myer from WTF (Where's the food) offers a mouth watering menu for lunch and dinner.
+Carefully crafted to pair with our range of brews, the seasonal menu includes a range of tasty dishes from antipasto platters, lamb kofta balls, spicy chicken wings and the camembert baked in our rip bridge golden ale.
+Freshly cooked pizzas also feature on the menu including spicy portuguese, cheesy pepperoni, bbq chicken and the meatlovers pizza.

 BREWERY TASTING TOURS

 $25 per person inc. 5-beer tasting paddle.
 Min.
 4 per group.

 A brewhouse tasting tour can be booked in advance for groups of 4 or more people who want to learn more about beer and the brewing process.
 The tour runs for approximately an hour and a half and includes a tasting paddle of 5 beers with a tour of the brewhouse and a chance to smell the hops and taste the malts and grains.
 When it comes to the subject of beer, Pep the brewer is always happy to share his incredible knowledge of brewing and brewing history - he also loves a group with plenty of questions.